HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Video from “This Old House” – How To Choose Grass Seed:

 The second option is to use a bit of additional topsoil to cover the seeds, aiming for a depth of about half an inch.
-This is usually the easier of the two methods, especially for more significant bare spots.
+This is usually the easiest of the two methods, especially for more significant bare spots.

-Step 7: Water Grass Seed
+Step 7: How Much to Water Grass Seed

 This initial watering will help start germination and keep the bare soil from drying out and blowing away like dust.